Eastbourne Borough Council put out a tender to design and build a wheeled-users BMX Pump Track, aimed primarily for use by cyclists.

 As the site had previous problems with standing water Clark & Kent was also contracted to implement an extensive ground drainage scheme that included multiple stone-filled trenches and culverts.

-The build time for the project was five weeks; longer than usual due to the restricted access and some adverse weather conditions during construction.
+The build time for the project was five weeks; more protracted than usual due to the restricted access and some adverse weather conditions during construction.

 However, the Pump Track project was finished promptly given the circumstances and has since proved to be a great success.
 The Eastbourne BMX track now has its own Facebook page.